cda-tum/mqt-ddsim/docs/primitives.md

 sampler = Sampler()
 ```

 The `run()` method accecpts an iterable of PUB-like objects, where PUB stands for primitive unified bloc.
-In the example below, the PUB comprises the circuit and an array of parameter values.
+In the example below, the PUB comprises the circuit and an array of parameter values, where the latter is optional.
 For more information, see also [`StatevectorSampler.run()`](#qiskit.*.StatevectorSampler.run).
 The number of shots can be set as an additional argument.
 If not, the default value is 1024.

 ```{code-cell} ipython3
 pubs = [(circ, [np.pi])]